 Rock Legend Collapses on Stage

-Smith was participating in a joint project with the Berlin-based avant-garde sound art group, the “Soundwalk Collective,” when she collapsed.
-The incident transpired roughly 30 minutes into her performance, as she was presenting a piece focusing on the climate crisis.
+Smith was participating in a joint project with the Berlin-based avant-garde sound art group Soundwalk Collective when she collapsed.
+The incident occurred roughly 30 minutes into her performance, during which she was presenting a piece on the climate crisis.

 Medical personnel quickly attended to Smith, escorting her off the stage in a wheelchair.
 The Soundwalk Collective said that Smith wished to continue her performance, but doctors recommended that she conclude the show prematurely.
 Smith briefly returned to the stage to apologize to her audience, explaining that she was unwell and needed to heed medical counsel.

 The next day, Smith addressed the incident on Instagram, describing it as “an explainable incident” and refuting what she termed as “grossly exaggerated” media reports.
 She confirmed that she had received appropriate medical care and was in good health.
-Smith asked for the incident not to be overly sensationalized, considering the world’s current challenges.
+Smith asked for the occurrence not to be overly sensationalized, considering the world’s current challenges.

 This was not Smith’s first health-related interruption during a performance.
 In December 2023, she was briefly hospitalized in Bologna, Italy, due to a sudden illness that led to a concert cancellation.
 After a short observation period, she was discharged and declared to be in good health.

 In 2016, Smith made news when she apologized for seemingly forgetting the lyrics to Bob Dylan’s “A Hard Rain’s A Gonna Fall” at his Nobel Literature Prize ceremony in Stockholm.
-Despite these incidents, Smith’s career has been marked by significant achievements, including induction into the Grammy Hall of Fame in 2021.
+Despite these occurrences, Smith’s career has been marked by significant achievements, including induction into the Grammy Hall of Fame in 2021.

 Smith’s illustrious career spans music, literature, and visual arts.
 Her 1975 debut album, “Horses,” is regarded as a milestone in punk rock, melding poetic lyrics with raw music.
 In addition to her musical pursuits, Smith is an acclaimed author.
 Her memoir, “Just Kids,” won the National Book Award for Nonfiction in 2010, shedding light on her relationship with photographer Robert Mapplethorpe.